Zeyu-Li/blog/_posts/2021-06-06-art-galore.md

 ## ART GALORE

 Wow what a busy week it has been.
-Aside from release the first version of the app for my job, I also finished a lot of things I have wanted to do/finish.
+Aside from releasing the first version of the app for my job, I also finished a lot of things I have wanted to do/finish.
 In no particular order they are:

 ### Bottom Penguin